Day 24 of 24: Epilogue — “The only impossible journey is the one you never begin”

 Final words on the race.
 We had a great day today.. had a super section that was semi-graded and we went hard at it.
 But for one turn where I took a part of the bamboo jungle with me as a hood ornament, we were perfect.
 Avi is an exceptional navigator and his call outs to me today where he essentially “paints the road ahead in my mind’s eye” were near perfect.
 He did express his displeasure once when I went too hard in a very diplomatic “Bhaiya, for the record your driving style right now is not consistent with our philosophy of preserving the car”.
 Ever the smooth talker, he got me to lift off the gas a bit and we made it through without getting into any additional ditches.

-The day ended rather nicely with a rather tasty dinner in probably the worst hotel we have stayed at so far (small town anIMG_2653d this is the best they can do we were told).
+The day ended rather nicely with a rather tasty dinner in probably the worst hotel we have stayed at so far (small town and this is the best they can do we were told).
 The surprise of the day was when all 140 odd race participants started singing “Happy Birthday to you” to me and brought out a cake with 50 candles that I immediately rushed to put out so as to not risk the fire alarms and sprinklers from going off.

 It was very touching to see a cake brought out with your name on it.
 It was also very touching to hear 100+ people from over 30 countries sing Happy Birthday to you and, right on cue, butcher the pronunciation of your name in unison.
 All in all, Day 13 was yet another good day on The Road to Mandalay.